IBM/maximo-labs/MkDocs/monitor_modbus_simulator/docs/index.md

 # Welcome to the </br>IBM Maximo Monitor Modbus Simulator Lab
 This lab will describe how to install and setup a Modbus Simulater.

-The rationale behind creating this lab is:
+The rationale behind creating this lab is to:

-- to provide an easy to use modbus simulator which can be used in other labs.
+- provide an easy to use modbus simulator which can be used in other labs or other custom demonstrations.
-- to fill the gap of missing some OT data from an industrial device - without actually having one available.
+- provide some OT data points from an industrial device (a Variable Frequency Drive) - without actually having one available.
 - provide a multi-platform simulator, that can be used on Windows, MacOS and Linux.
-- provide a simulator with dynamic OT data instead of a Windows based simulator that only provied fixed values (e.g. Unslave)
+- provide a simulator with dynamic OT data points instead of a Windows based simulator that only deliver fixed values (e.g. Unslave)
-- can be used in many different custom demonstrations, hence why it is a separate lab.

 ## Objectives

 After completing this lab, you will be able to either:</br></br>
 ►	Use a docker container. </br>
-A black box solution with all defined:</br>
+&emsp;&emsp;A black box solution with all defined:</br>
-- easy to start and use</br>
+&emsp;&emsp;- easy to start and use</br>
-- no need to install Node-RED</br>
+&emsp;&emsp;- no need to install Node-RED</br>
-- no possibility to change anything</br>
+&emsp;&emsp;- no possibility to change anything</br>
 </br>
-►	Install Node-RED somewhere and add a scripts.</br>
+►	Use a Node-RED installation with a provided script:</br>
-A white box solution:</br>
+&emsp;&emsp;A white box solution:</br>
-- takes a little longer to setup</br>
+&emsp;&emsp;- takes a little longer to setup</br>
-- is fully customisable</br>
+&emsp;&emsp;- is fully customisable</br>

 ## The Simulator
 The modbus simulator is simulating 2 independant Lenze i550 Variable Frequency Drives</br>